 The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
 These criteria are complementary to each other.
+In practice,

-In practice, a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective:
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective: